fox-it/dissect-docs/docs/source/index.rst

 ===================

 Effortlessly extract and investigate **forensic artefacts** from any source with **Dissect**.
-With Dissect, you can go from intake call to patient zero in a matter of hours, even in infrastructures with thousands of systems.
+Go from intake call to patient zero in a matter of hours, even in infrastructures with thousands of systems.